malcolmwilson8/mu.ral/README.md

 # mu.ral

-This repo houses the code for my final Founders & Coders bootcamp project, mu.ral, a minimalistic, freeform painting app.
+This repo houses the code for my project, mu.ral, a minimalistic, freeform painting app.

 My influences for this project come from [tldraw](https://www.tldraw.com/), [blender](https://www.blender.org/about/) and [bomomo](https://bomomo.com/).